HarshPriyesh/Airflow-Docker/docker-compose/README.md

-Here’s a refined version of your Docker Compose guide, with better alignment and clear sections:

----

 # **Docker Compose**

 Docker Compose is a tool designed for defining and running multi-container Docker applications.
 It simplifies the process of managing complex applications by allowing you to define services, networks, and volumes in a simple YAML file, then run them all with a single command.